 While engaged in ministry in the TMC for decades, the CCC took action to enhance its presence and improve ministry to Catholic patents and families.
 Through the CCC’s leadership and guidance, the effectiveness of outreach has been enhanced, focusing on the development of the Pastoral Visitor in collaboration with Lay Chaplain and CCC priests.

-Another key development in the TMC outreach has been the recruitment of three gifted Catholic laypersons to serve as a “lay chaplain.”
+Another key development in the TMC outreach has been the recruitment of two gifted Catholic laypersons to serve as a “lay chaplain.”
 Employed by the archdiocese and administratively accountable to the CCC Director, these clinically-trained laypersons have been assigned to a specific TMC hospital.
-As of August 2019, those hospitals involved in this new alliance with the CCC include Baylor St. Luke’s, Texas Children’s, and Memorial Hermann Medical Center.
+As of August 2019, those hospitals involved in this new alliance with the CCC include Baylor St. Luke’s, Texas Children’s, Houston Methodist, and Memorial Hermann Medical Center.